 Seriously, if money was no concern, Desiree is the dress I would get.
 But it probably costs more than my entire wedding!

 And then one day I ran across the dress line, Wtoo.
-Wtoo is the more budget-friendly line of Watters, all of the dresses retail for $1500 or less and a lot of their dresses are less than $1000.
+Wtoo dresses are the more budget-friendly line of Watters, all of the dresses retail for $1500 or less and a lot of their dresses are less than $1000.
 After perusing the website, I saw it and I knew, I saw the dress for me.
 I couldn’t wait to go try it on.
 Fortunately, a local bridal store carried that particular dress and when I asked how much it was, they told me it was $675.
 Yes!
 Totally within my budget and with room for accessories and alterations!

-My Mom was able to meet me at the store the weekend after I got engaged, ( I wish my bridesmaids could have been there too, but none of them live close by) and I’ve watched enough Say Yes to the Dress episodes to know that the least amount of people there, the better.
+My Mom was able to meet me at the store the weekend after I got engaged, (I wish my bridesmaids could have been there too, but none of them live close by) and I’ve watched enough Say Yes to the Dress episodes to know that the least amount of people there, the better.
 I was allowed to have 3 dresses at a time in the dressing room, of course I was going to try on the Wtoo dress, and my Mom suggested that since I had been so specific about the kind of dress I wanted to get, that maybe I should try on something kind of different, to make sure that what I thought I wanted was really what I wanted.

 I decided to leave the Wtoo dress for last to try on (you know, kind of like dessert), the first dress I tried on was an A-line dress with lace cap sleeves and lace on the skirt.
 It was a pretty dress, but it did not look good on me at all.
 (Sorry no pictures, I didn’t think it was worth it since I knew there was no way I would get it).
 The second dress was a strapless ball gown with a whole lotta bling!
 I liked the silhouette, but I busted out laughing when I saw myself in the mirror, it was SO not me.
 If I walked down the aisle in that dress, Geoff would have thought I had lost my mind.